 Too be advised

 We utilize traditional winemaking practices such as small fermentation tanks, natural fermentation (i.e. no yeast additions) and gravity feeding.
-Whilst this can be quite labour intensive, we believe it ensures the preservation of natural fruit flavours and the Heathcote terroir character.
+Whilst this can be quite labour intensive, we believe it ensures the preservation of natural fruit flavours and the Heathcote terrior character.
 As with all varieties produced at Sanguine Estate, the grapes were destemmed, lightly crushed and then naturally fermented with wild indigenous yeasts in small open fermenters.
-The wine is then transferred via gravity (to avoid pump shock) to French oak barrels (approximately 10% new) to ensure a more complex wine with greater tannin structure to ensure age worthiness.
-A wine that can be enjoyed even further with food.
-It is left to mature in oak for approximately 10 months.
+The wine is then transferred via gravity (to avoid pump shock) to predominantly French oak barriques (approximately 10% new) and left to mature for approximately 12 months.